CME information and disclosures

 We list the most important complications.
 The selection is not exhaustive.

-- Educate caregivers on nonspecific symptoms of pediatric UTI and the need to seek early treatment.
+- Educate caregivers on nonspecific and the need to seek early treatment.

 - Promptly identify and treat any underlying conditions including: